shg194/U-INDG/README.md

   results demonstrate that **U-INDG** shows significant improvements when extended to multiple index structures, and the query efficiency across various datasets outperforms that of state-of-the-art algorithms.

+  If you use this code in your research, please cite the following paper: Song, H., Wu, Z., Guo, B. et al. An efficient approach towards index structures for skyline queries.
+J. King Saud Univ.
+Comput.
+Inf.
+Sci.
+37, 154 (2025). https://doi.org/10.1007/s44443-025-00183-3

 ------------------------------------
 ## Algorithms